MahmutRuzi/mahmutruzi.github.io/_pages/about.md

 # News
 -  I attended the 13th [Chemical Physics Congress](https://lnkd.in/deWeuSTg) in Elazig, Turkey.
--  Our work on the machine-learning assisted classifiction of pesticides based on their SERS spectra obtained on paper decorated with silver nanoparticles   published in [ACS Applied Nano Materials](https://doi.org/10.1021/acsanm.2c02897)
+-  Our work on the machine-learning assisted classifiction of pesticides based on their SERS spectra obtained on paper decorated with silver nanoparticles   is published in [ACS Applied Nano Materials](https://doi.org/10.1021/acsanm.2c02897)
 -  I attended & gave a talk at the [16th Nanoscience & Nanotechnology Conference](https://nanotr.org/en/) in METU, Ankara, Turkey.